Try iOS 15 features at their testing phase

 Developer beta testing

 Instead of releasing to everyone with an iPhone, iOS 15 Beta is only accessible to developers that enroll.
-It will launch new features during the beta’s lifespan, giving developers a chance to test them and see if there are any faults.
-However, you may need to wait a few hours for the beta to update for the required changes to take place.
+It will launch new features during the beta’s lifespan, giving developers a chance to test and see if there are any faults.
+You will need to wait a few hours for the beta to update for the required changes to take place.

 Should you download it?